Academic Policies & Procedures

 Michigan Tech conducts two commencement ceremonies each year that are held in the spring and fall semesters.
 Students completing all degree requirements in the spring or summer will be listed for the spring commencement ceremony and students completing their degree requirements in the fall will be listed for the fall commencement ceremony.
 Students who find it necessary to participate in a ceremony held prior to their graduation term due to extenuating circumstances must seek approval from the senior coordinator of degree services in the Registrar’s Office.

 In order to be eligible to participate** in a commencement ceremony and to be listed in the commencement program, all degree candidates must:

 - Be registered in the course(s) that will complete all outstanding program requirements.

 - Have an approved audit on file with the academic advisor for each academic program in which enrolled.

-- Have a graduation application on file for each degree and certificate in which enrolled in the Degree Services Office two semesters prior to the expected graduation term.
+- Have a graduation application on file for each degree and certificate in which enrolled in the Registrar's Office two semesters prior to the expected graduation term.

 **Participation in a commencement ceremony is NOT equivalent to graduation.
 Since the ceremony may occur before final grades are submitted, it is not possible to determine if all degree requirements have been met at that time.
 Graduation becomes official after all grades are received and the degree notation is placed on the academic record.